WadeP6970/johnricco.github.io/_posts/2016-3-07-stata-panel.md

 ```
 import excel using "$home/countries.xlsx", firstrow clear
-local
 expand 5
 bysort country: gen year = 2010 + [_n-1]
 ```
 The first line reads in a list of the unique values of your *i* variable, in this case countries.
 You could just as easily enter them into the data editor.
-The second line *expands* your dat
+The second line *expands* your data -- that is, it replaces each observation with *n* copies, where *n* is the time dimension of your data.
+Here, that's 2010-14, or 5 years.
+And the third line simply fills in your data with the time dimension.

+You could also adapt this